nikita-moor/latin-dictionary/Doederlein1874/README.md

 # Döderlein's Hand-book of Latin Synonymes

 This is development version of the dictionary.
-If you are looking for a release version, see [official site][1].
+If you are looking for the release, see [official site][1].

 ## License